igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

 ### Containerization
 Since deploying applications, especially microservices, using containers has become the de facto standard, I added Dockerfile and Docker Compose files.
 I used a multi-stage build approach to implement the [Dockerfile](https://github.com/igor-baiborodine/campsite-booking/blob/v2.0.8/Dockerfile).
 With this approach, a Dockerfile consists of different sections or stages, each of which refers to its own base image.

 In my case, the Dockerfile has two stages.
-The first phase, or build phase, is based on `maven: 3-jdk-11` Docker image.
+The first phase, or build phase, is based on the `maven: 3-jdk-11` Docker image.
 At this point, the project is built and packaged into a JAR artifact using the `mvn package` command.
-In general, you can bypass the build step by fetching already published artifacts from the artifact repository, whether snapshots or releases.
-But here, I opted for building directly from the source instead of using already packaged artifacts, as it gives more flexibility.

 ```dockerfile
 FROM maven:3-jdk-11 AS builder